armory/docs/content/en/docs/installation/armory-halyard.md

 title: Armory Halyard
 weight: 3
 description: >
-  Armory-extended Halyard is a versatile command line interface (CLI) to configure and deploy Armory in Kubernetes or any cloud environment.
+  Armory-extended Halyard is a versatile command line interface (CLI) to configure and deploy Armory Enterprise for Spinnaker in Kubernetes or any cloud environment.
 ---

 {{< include "halyard-note.md" >}}